ClovisIRex/CheckStyle/README.md

 curl -s https://raw.githubusercontent.com/ClovisIRex/CheckStyle/master/install.sh | bash
 `

-After restaring the shell you will able to get the rundown with the `checkstyle` command (defaults to bash).
+After restaring the shell you will able to execute checkstyle on a .java file with the `checkstyle` command (defaults to bash).

 for a different shell, zsh for example you can run: